 What is the Heritage at Risk Project

-The Northumberland National Park’s Heritage at Risk project aims to create a better understood and sustainably managed historic environment by building on previous work undertaken by National Park staff, volunteers and local communities in partnership with English Heritage.
+The Northumberland National Park’s Heritage at Risk project aims to create a better understood and sustainably managed historic environment.
 It will do this by working with volunteers and local people to:

 - Conduct condition surveys to collect up-to-date information on the current state of the National Park’s Scheduled Ancient Monuments (SAMs);